Akhezol/AKConverter/README.md

 # 🎉 AKConverter

-**AKConverter** is a Windows desktop application that allows you to easily convert various file and media formats.
+**AKConverter** is a Windows desktop application that allows you to easily convert various file and media formats.The language is not specified because it is in a rar file.
+This is a C# program.

 ---